Page not found

 This reheats and freezes well.

-This can easily be made suitable for vegans, using coconut oil and sugar and no egg in the pastry.
+This can easily be made suitable for vegans, using coconut oil and sugar in the pastry.
 For the filling substitute the milk with vegetable milk, the cream with an equal weight of silken tofu (although do not heat this with the milk).
-Substitute the eggs with chia ‘eggs’ (1 tbsp ground chia seed mixed with 3 tbsp cold water for each egg).
+Substitute the eggs in both pastry and filling with chia ‘eggs’ (1 tablespoon ground chia seed mixed with 3 tablespoons cold water for each egg).

 Recipe & photographs: Huw Morgan